Benton County seeks applicants for federal dollars

 The county's American Rescue Plan Committee held meetings over the past month to discuss how to spend millions in federal dollars that have flowed into the county because of covid-19.

-Organizations should apply for money if they can demonstrate their activities support the public-health response or if they have experienced economic harm from the pandemic, and the money they distribute responds to harm in ways related and reasonably proportional, according to a county news release.
+Organizations are eligible to apply for money if they can demonstrate that their activities support the public-health response or if they have experienced economic harm from the pandemic, and the money they distribute responds to harm in ways related and reasonably proportional, according to a county news release.

-Applicants can go to the website https://bentoncountyar.gov/american-rescue-plan and click on the "Submit an American Rescue Plan Proposal" tab to start the application process.
-Applicants have until 11:59 p.m Oct.
-31 to apply.

 "This is a once-in-a lifetime opportunity for organizations in our area to partner with Benton County and mitigate covid-19," said Channing Baker, county communications director.
 "The Benton County ARP portal is designed for folks to learn more about the American Rescue Plan, read the guiding principles and see if they qualify for the funding under the interim final rule from the U.S. Treasury Department."

 Once the application is completed, County Judge Barry Moehring, American Rescue Plan Committee chairman Tom Allen and county Comptroller Brenda Peacock will review it to make sure it complies with rescue plan rules and guidelines.
-All applications will then be sent to the committee, which will then vote on which organizations will be asked to present to the justices in person; the county will announce dates and protocol for organizations to make their presentations, according to the release.
+All applications will then be sent to the committee, which will then vote on which organizations will be asked to present to the justices of peace in person.
+The county will announce dates and protocols for organizations to make their presentations, according to the release.

 Peacock said she wasn't surprised by the number of applications received so far.